Infrastructure Law Includes $65 Billion for Improving Internet Access

 Also removed from the Senate bill were provisions that would have encouraged municipal broadband networks, which are built and run by city and town governments, often in cooperation with private-sector companies.
 Biden’s original $100 billion broadband proposal prioritized support for broadband networks owned or operated by local governments and nonprofits, “providers with less pressure to turn profits and with a commitment to serving entire communities,” according to a White House fact sheet.

 Municipal broadband networks have been opposed by many in the broadband industry and congressional Republicans, who introduced legislation earlier this year banning them nationwide.
-In addition, some 18 states have laws curtailing municipal networks, saying that the restrictions can promote competition in the private sector.
+In addition, 18 states have laws curtailing municipal networks, saying that the restrictions can promote competition in the private sector.
 Consumer Reports supports the right of communities to choose for themselves whether to invest in municipal broadband systems.
 The same position is held by three-quarters of Americans, according to a recent nationally representative survey of 2,565 adults (PDF) conducted by CR.